lilulu/nuclear-physics-notes/README.md

 **If you just want the pdfs**, visit www.mit.edu/~lululi

-Compile
+Build
 =======

-To compile the Latex sources in this repo, you would need to git clone and build tek (https://github.com/palmer-dabbelt/tek), which is the Latex Makefile generator I use.
+To build the Latex sources in this repo, you would need to git clone and build tek (https://github.com/palmer-dabbelt/tek), which is the Latex Makefile generator I use.
 Then run